-The Cubeb or Java pepper (Piper cubeba L.) is a climbing species belonging to the Piperaceae family.
+The cubeb or tailed pepper or also Java pepper (Piper cubeba L.) is a climbing species belonging to the Piperaceae family.

 From a systematic point of view it belongs to the Eukaryota Domain, Kingdom Plantae, Magnoliophyta Division, Magnoliopsida Class, Piperales Order, Piperaceae Family and therefore to the Piper Genus and the P. cubeba Species.